 As a homeowner, drain clogs are about the most frustrating things you can deal with.
-Not only do they happen fairly frequently, but getting rid of them can be a huge pain.
+Not only do they happen frequently but getting rid of them can be a huge pain.
 You may have seen a wide selection of chemical drain cleaning and clog removal fluids at your local home improvement store, but the truth is these chemicals usually do far more damage to your plumbing than you might think, meaning you’re actually creating new problems in order to solve a different one.
-Instead, you may be able to find a natural solution using ingredients or materials that you most likely already have in your home.
+Instead, you may be able to find natural unclog methods using ingredients or materials that you most likely already have in your home.

-On this blog, we’ll take a look at four simple, household solutions to drain clogs that may actually help you get rid of the problem for good.
+On this blog, we’ll look at 8 simple, household solutions to drain clogs that may help you get rid of the problem for good.

 The simplest and sometimes most effective way to get rid of a clog in your sink is to simply blast it scalding hot water.
 Take a large pot, put it on the stove, and bring it to a boil.
 Then carefully pour it down the drain.
 The scalding hot water will melt away a number of different substances that cause debris to stick together and form a clog, potentially causing the clog to essentially dissolve and flow away down the drain.
 You might be surprised to find out how well this works!

 Be warned, however: if your home has PVC drain lines, do not use this method.
 Likewise, this method won’t work if your sink is already full of water that won’t drain away because of a clog.
 Make sure your sink is empty before trying this and be extremely careful when handling hot water.

 2. Boiling Water + Dish Soap

 If boiling water doesn’t work, try mixing in some dish soap to help break up the grease.
 Take two liters of boiling water and mix in a 3-5 tablespoons of liquid dish soap.
 This method might require a few attempts to get a result, but it is particularly efficient against grease clogs.